vgomes-p/vgomes-p/README.md

 # Salutations from Brasil!!!
 (Yes, with an S 🤭)
 ## 🙋🏽‍♂️ ABOUT ME (a short intro)
 ### My name is Vinicius, but you may call me Vinny.
 I'm a School 42 (São Paulo Campus) student, doing the 42.Zip Programming course.
 In the meantime, I'm learning Python by myself!
-Down

 ## 🤝🏽 My GitHub Contributions
 <picture>